 Welcome to the mindful journey; welcome to this next step in your life’s unfoldment.

-C G Mayya is a Mindfulness Instructor and Coach.
+Samten G Mayya is a Mindfulness Instructor and Life Coach.
 He has led several Mindfulness workshops and retreats all over the world.
-Mayya combines his background in contemplative practices with research studies in the US.
+Samten combines his background in contemplative practices in the East with research studies in the US.
 Refer to this interview with him by Thriive India.